AndrewBubnov/dot-game-saga/README.md

 When a player or computer paints >50% of all possible squares in his color - he becomes the winner.
 An inscription appears between the control buttons and the playing field that the player (the name he entered) / computer won.
 Button PLAY changes the caption to PLAY AGAIN.
 Result of the game are send to API and results in table are auto update.
+Winner tab can be deleted by click on it.
 In case of server/internet error a modal popup informs user offering him to try again.
 Used React, Redux, redux-saga.